Yvand/AzureRM-Templates/Templates/SharePoint-ADFS/README.md

 * Latest version of claims provider [LDAPCP](https://ldapcp.com/) is installed and configured.
 * A font-end can be optionally added to the farm.

-Each VM has its own public IP address, and are protected by NSGs (Network Security Group) attached to each subnet.
+Each VM has its own public IP address, and they are protected by NSGs (Network Security Group) attached to each subnet.
 RDP ports are allowed from Internet.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FYvand%2FAzureRM-Templates%2Fdev%2FTemplates%2FSharePoint-ADFS%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>